TeKrop/overfast-api/README.md

 ## ⚠️ Disclaimer concerning career pages ⚠️

 Players statistics are cached for performance purposes, as Blizzard pages take ~2-3 seconds to load.
-Since the pages are back, I noticed it's very unstable on their side, we often have a "504 Gateway Time-out" error, either on players search or career pages, sometimes a "404 Page Not Found" error even if the player exists and its profile is public.
+Since the pages are back, I noticed it's very unstable on their side, we often have a "504 Gateway Time-out" error, either on players search or career pages, sometimes a "404 Page Not Found" error even if the player exists and its profile is public, resulting in a "404 Player Not Found" response from the API.

 As a consequence, I configured my cache system in order to prevent (in most cases) any issue regarding pages load :
 - Career data is cached for ~2 hours